 Sr. No. Liquid Time (Seconds) required for evaporation of the liquid

 1 Acetone

-2 Ethyl Alcohol
+2 Ethyl Alcohol/ alcohol based sanitiser

-3 Glycerine
+3 Glycerine/ cooking oil

 4 Water

-Q 21.
+Table 3 Q 21.
 Which of the above four liquids evaporates faster?
-Can you explain why?

-Usually the order of evaporation rate is: Acetone > Ethyl Alcohol > Water > Glycerine Can student relate to higher or lower intermolecular forces in different liquids?
+Usually the order of evaporation rate is: Acetone > Ethyl Alcohol/alcohol based sanitiser > Water > Glycerine/ cooking oil Can student relate to higher or lower intermolecular forces in different liquids?
 Q 22.
-If you were to make a paint, would you choose a fast evaporating or a slow evaporating liquid as solvent to mix the solid colour in?
+If you were to make a paint, would you choose a fast evaporating or a slow evaporating liquid a solvent to mix the solid colour in?
 Why would you choose that liquid?